56--UT JONES HOLE NFH Rock Materials

 - Manufactured Sand: Crushed, 60 tons

-- Crushed Rock: 1 1/2-inch, 315 tons All materials must be delivered FOB Destination to the Jones Hole National Fish Hatchery.
-The contractor is responsible for loading and offloading materials.
-The objective is to enclose an open spring to prevent AIS infiltration.
+- Crushed Rock: 1 1/2-inch, 315 tons The contractor was responsible for loading and offloading materials.

 Contract Details